moinwiki/moin/docs/admin/configure.rst

 Grant 'myuser' (his password: 'mypassword') full access to these databases.

-sqlite store
+SQLite store
 ------------
 Features:

-* directly talks to sqlite, without using sqlalchemy
+* directly talks to SQLite, without using SQLAlchemy
-* stores data into an sqlite database, which is a single file
+* stores data into a SQLite database, which is a single file
 * can either use 1 database per store or 1 table per store and you need to give different table names then
 * can optionally compress/decompress the data using zlib: default compression